hhuysqt/gap_baremetal/README.md

 ## Baremetel for GAP8

-A UART example for gapuino.
+A clean, clear, simple implementation of UART typer example for gapuino.
 Send the corresponding byte received.

 ### Build